HusnalK/Humber_Capstone/README.md

 ### Time Commitment

-The schedule that was followed by me ([Schedule](https://github.com/HusnalK/Resistor-Value-Recognizer-RVR/blob/master/Documentation/CapstoneGProject.pdf)) is based on a weekly basis as required by my course.
+The schedule that was followed by me, ([Schedule](https://github.com/HusnalK/Resistor-Value-Recognizer-RVR/blob/master/Documentation/CapstoneGProject.pdf)) is based on a weekly basis as required by my course.

 However, for a person who:
 * has all the parts procured along with a Raspberrry Pi which has Raspbian installed and booted up